Maximally reducible monodromy of bivariate hypergeometric systems: The structure of the space of holomorphic solutions to a Horn system

 is an invariant subspace of $S({\rm Horn}(A,c ))$ in question.
 We remark here that none of the operators $\langle {\bf A}_j, \theta \rangle + c_j+ \lambda_j $ for $j = 1, \ldots, n$ and $\lambda_j=0, \ldots, \ell_j - 1$ appears in the operators $P_i(\theta), Q_i(\theta), \,\,\, i=1,\ldots, n $ of ~(\ref{horn}) for ${\rm Horn}(A,c + \ell)$. \end{proof} \begin{corollary} In the case of two variables, suppose that

 where the summation is over all pairs of linearly independent rows of the matrix defining the Horn system.
-Then for generic parameter vector~$c$ the monodromy representations of the Horn systems ${\rm Horn}(A, c)$ and ${\rm Horn}(A, c - e_j)$ are equivalent for any $j=1,\ldots,m.$ \end{corollary} \begin{proof} The condition on the indices of the rows of the defining matrix means precisely that there are no persistent polynomial solutions to the Horn system in question.
+Then for generic parameter vector~$c$ the monodromy representations of the Horn systems ${\rm Horn}(A, c)$ and ${\rm Horn}(A, c - e_j)$ are equivalent for any $j=1,\ldots,m.$ \end{corollary} \begin{proof}

+The condition on the indices of the rows of the defining matrix means precisely (by Theorem~\ref{thm:decompositionOfTheSolutionSpace},~3) that there are no persistent polynomial solutions to the Horn system in question.
 Thus for generic parameters all solutions are fully supported (that is, the convex hull of the support of any of the solutions has dimension~$2$).
-No such series is annihilated by a differential operator of the form~(\ref{intertwiningOperator}) and hence the intertwining operators have trivial kernels. \end{proof} \begin{example} \rm The hypergeometric system defined by the matrix
+No such series is annihilated by a differential operator of the form ~(\ref{intertwiningOperator}) and hence the intertwining operators have trivial kernels.
+This means that the monodromy representations are equivalent. \end{proof} \begin{example} \rm The hypergeometric system defined by the matrix

 and the generic parameter vector $(c_1,c_2,c_3) \in\C^3$ is generated by the differential operators

 It is holonomic for any $(c_1,c_2,c_3)$ with rank~2.
 A {\it universal basis} in the solution space of~(\ref{horn(1,2)(-1,-1),(0,-1)}), valid for any values of $(c_1,c_2,c_3)\in\C^3,$ is given by the functions $f_1(x; c) = x_1^{c_1+2c_2} x_2^{-c_1-c_2}$ and $f_2(x; c) = x_1^{c_1+2c_2}(x_2^{-c_1-c_2} - x_2^{c_3} (x_1+x_1^2+x_2)^{-c_1-c_2-c_3})/(c_1+c_2+c_3).$ For $c_1+c_2+c_3=0,$ this basis degenerates into the pair of functions $ x_1^{c_1+2c_2} x_2^{-c_1-c_2},$ $x_1^{c_1+2c_2} x_2^{-c_1-c_2} \log\frac{x_1 + x_1^2 + x_2}{x_2}.$ Observe that the system~(\ref{horn(1,2)(-1,-1),(0,-1)}) is resonant if and only if $c_1+c_2+c_3\in\Z.$ The notion of maximal resonance gives nothing new in this example since there is only one (up to scaling) linear relation between the rows of the matrix~(\ref{eq:(1,2)(-1,-1),(0,-1)matrix}).
 Let $Sol(c)$ denote the linear space of local solutions to~(\ref{horn(1,2)(-1,-1),(0,-1)}) at a nonsingular point.
 The intertwining operators for this Horn system are given by